gomorpheus/morpheus-docs/_build/html/_sources/provisioning/library/library.rst.txt

 Instance Type::
 Select the Instance Type to add the new Layout to.
 Custom Instance Types must already be created and one layout cannot be added to multiple instance types, or change Instance Types after creation.

 ..
-NOTE:: Layouts cannot be added to {morpheus} provided library items at this time.
+NOTE:: Layouts cannot be added to |morpheus| provided library items at this time.

 Name::
 The name the layout will present as in the Configuration Options dropdown in the provisioning wizard